flamerecca/yii2-gitbook-cookbook/forms-captcha.md

-# 使用與客製化CAPTCHA（Using and customizing CAPTCHA）
+# 使用與客製化 CAPTCHA（Using and customizing CAPTCHA）

 [According to Wikipedia](http://en.wikipedia.org/wiki/Captcha) CAPTCHA means "Completely Automated Public Turing test to tell Computers and Humans Apart".
 In other words, CAPTCHA provides a problem human can solve easily but computer can't.
 The purpose of it is to prevent automated abuse such as posting comments containing links to malicious websites or voting for a particular candidate in an election.